-A firefighter entitled to a deferred pension who suffers ill-health before it is due to come into payment, to the extent that he/she is permanently disabled from undertaking regular employment (i.e. a similar test to that which decides if a serving firefighter would be eligible for a higher tier ill-health award), can have the deferred pension put into immediate payment without reduction.
-(However, there would be no higher tier ill-health pension element as there would be in the case of the higher tier ill-health award.)
+A firefighter entitled to a deferred pension who suffers ill-health before it is due to come into payment, to the extent that he/she is permanently disabled from undertaking regular employment (i.e. a similar test to that which decides if a serving firefighter would be eligible for a higher tier ill-health award), can have the deferred pension put into immediate payment

-Part of a deferred pension can be commuted to provide a lump sum if the firefighter wishes - see "Commutation" on page 14.
+Part of a deferred pension can be commuted to provide a lump sum if the firefighter wishes - see "Commutation" on page 17.